 The school has trained Thrive practitioners, with one member of staff supporting specific children and or groups of children.
-Transforming Lives for Good Coaches are trained volunteers, following a programme to supports specific children by providing wellbeing opportunities.
-A Family Support Worker supports pupils and families with signposting to specific support services e.g. finances, domestic abuse, parenting - toileting, behaviour.
+Redeeming our communities' mentors are trained volunteers, following a programme to supports specific children by providing wellbeing opportunities.
+A Family Support Worker supports pupils and families with signposting to specific support services e.g. finances, domestic abuse, parenting - toileting, behaviour, delivers The Nurturing Parenting Programme once per academic year and hosts coffee mornings for parents.
 An NHS Educational Mental Health Practitioner supports specific children, as agreed with families.